magidoc-org/magidoc/README.md

 ---

 Magidoc is a JavaScript library that auto-generates static documentation websites from any GraphQL schema.
+By default, Magidoc automatically generate pages for each Query, Mutation, Subscription and Type of your API.
+It also auto-generate queries, variables and responses to help your users understand how your API works.

 ## Features

-- 🏁 **Simple**: Build your first website in seconds.
+- 🏁 **Simple**: Build your first website in a few minutes.

-- 🌍 **Powerful**: Automatically generate pages for each Query, Mutation, Subscription and Type of your API by default.
-It also auto-generate queries and responses to help your users understand how your API works.

 - ✏️ **Customizable**: Use pre-defined customizations or pick a template and make it your own.